puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 #### /v4/catalogs

+* (3.0) The v4 catalogs endpoint has changed the response of the `edges` and `resources` fields to be expanded.
+For more information see [/v4/catalogs documentation](./catalogs.html).

 * (3.0) We have renamed the "name" key of the catalogs endpoint to "certname", for consistency with other endpoints.

+* (3.0) The v4 catalogs endpoint will now only return data about nodes that are active.
+This provides the same consistency as other non-historical data returns.

 * (2.0.0) The v4 catalogs endpoint does not contain a `metadata` field or an `api_version` field.
 The contents of the v3 `data` field compose the v4